 • Active or even proactive issue resolution with the active generation of possible solution options with the variable participation of her/his project mates.

 Project Management Approach – What is the best approach?

-Understand or even participate in content creation and delivery will give you feel of success, help you to report the Project progress during steering committee meetings.
-You will be fast in your decision making and issue resolution.
+Understanding or even participating in content creation and delivery will give you feel of success, and help you to report the Project’s progress during steering committee meetings.
+You will be fast in your decision-making and issue resolution.

 What is the Project Scope?